Beneficial Ownership & the Corporate Transparency Act

 The Corporate Transparency Act (CTA) requires certain companies to disclose information about their beneficial owners to the Treasury Department’s Financial Crimes Enforcement Network (FinCEN).
 The goal was to create a national directory of beneficial owners to curb illicit finance, drug cartels, terrorist groups, and other harmful activities.

-As of March 2025, the Treasury Department announced it will suspend enforcement of the CTA against U.S. domestic reporting companies and their beneficial owners, focusing solely on foreign entities.
+In March 2025, the Treasury Department announced it will suspend enforcement of the CTA for U.S. domestic reporting companies and their beneficial owners, focusing solely on foreign entities.
 This means U.S. commercial real estate entities are now exempt from providing beneficial ownership information to FinCEN.

 Key Takeaways